The Salty Zebra

 Artisan Breads • Sourdough • Seedy Wheat

 Local artisan baker crafting sourdough and specialty breads by hand.
-Johnny's bread appears throughout the menu — the bread basket, the bruschetta sourdough, the seedy wheat under the whipped feta, and the cinnamon raisin toast with melted brie.
+Johnny's bread appears throughout the menu — the bread basket, the bruschetta sourdough, and the cinnamon raisin toast with melted brie.

 Danny-Kay's Deli & Market